spryker/spryker-docs/docs/sdk/dev/initialize-and-run-workflows.md

 ## Configuration reference

-In the SDK directory, the workflows are defined in the workflow YAML files either in `config/packages`, or in the configuration of extension bundles.
+In the SDK directory, the workflows are defined in the workflow YAML files, located  either in `config/packages`, or in the configuration of extension bundles.

 See the basic workflow documentation in the [Symfony docs](https://symfony.com/doc/current/workflow.html).